-Charis is a chronic disease advocate, writer, speaker and model living with Ankylosing Spondylitis (AS), Major Depressive Disorder, Anxiety and Post-Traumatic Stress Disorder.
+Charis is a disabled chronic disease advocate, writer, speaker and model living with Ankylosing Spondylitis (AS), Major Depressive Disorder, Anxiety and Post-Traumatic Stress Disorder.
 She graduated in 2009 from Meredith College, Magna Cum Laude, with a BA in Sociology and minors in Psychology and Women’s Studies.
 She is also a self-titled Episcopal Geek and gives really good hugs.
 When able, she enjoys sewing, cooking (she’s vegan), gardening, soccer, running, and her two cats Dora and Juno.

 Charis’ story has been featured in dozens of publications and media outlets including Arthritis Today Magazine, Mother Jones, CNBC, and in an upcoming documentary, Becoming Incurable (currently in post-production).
 She is a Women’s March (Sacramento) and TEDx speaker and has spoken on healthcare panels, with pharmaceutical organizations and in legislative hearings.